itsyaboynathan/Mathf/README.md

 ### ```toNotationStr ```
 ##### [ STILL UNDER DEVELOPMENT ]
 Will turn your given parameter into a scientific notation but will be in the form of a string.
-Note: The number between the parenthsis is the power of the number beside it, for example 10(7) would be 10 to the power of 7.
+Note: The number between the parentheses is the power of the number beside it, for example 10(7) would be 10 to the power of 7.

 **Your parameter must be surrounded with quotes for this to work properly.**